 For purposes of disclosure on the Form 461, an independent expenditure has been made when a payment is made in connection with the development, production, or dissemination of the communication, or when the communication is disseminated to the public, whichever is earlier.
+However, a payment for a communication that is never disseminated to the public is not an independent expenditure and need not be reported on Form 461.

 - Itemize each payment of \$100 or more.
 The name, street address, city, state, and zip code of the payee must be included.
 Also include committee I.D. numbers if applicable.
 Do not use a post office box number. - Check the box indicating what type of payment was made.
-If the payment was a nonmonetary contribution, provide a description of the payment. - If a total of \$100 or more was contributed or expended during a calendar year to support or oppose a single candidate or ballot measure, disclose the name of the candidate and the office sought or held, or the name and jurisdiction of the ballot measure.
+If the payment was a nonmonetary contribution, provide a description of the payment.

+- If a total of \$100 or more was contributed or expended during a calendar year to support or oppose a single candidate or ballot measure, disclose the name of the candidate and the office sought or held, or the name and jurisdiction of the ballot measure.
 For each candidate or measure listed, indicate whether the payment was made to support or oppose the candidate or measure.
-If a nonmonetary contribution was made to a general purpose committee, enter the name of the committee.

-Provide the amount of contributions or independent expenditures made this period relative to each candidate, measure, or committee and the cumulative amount contributed or paid since January 1 of the current calendar year.
+If a nonmonetary contribution was made to a general purpose committee, enter the name of the committee. - Provide the amount of contributions or independent expenditures made this period relative to each candidate, measure, or committee and the cumulative amount contributed or paid since January 1 of the current calendar year.